Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Throughout this book, you learn about the steps required to create a rich machine-learning application using Python and sci-kit-learn library.
 The book introduces you to the fundamental concepts and uses of machine learning before moving on to the pros and cons of popular machine learning algorithms.
 You also learn about the advanced methods for model evaluation and the concept of pipelines, which is for encapsulating your workflow and chaining models.
 In conclusion, the book provides suggestions to help you improve your data science skills.

-‘Fluent Python’ by Luciano Ramalho is your hands-on-guide that helps you learn how to write useful Python code by using the most neglected yet best features of the language.
+‘Fluent Python’ by Luciano Ramalho is a hands-on guide that helps you learn how to write useful Python code by using the most neglected yet best features of the language.
 The author takes you through the features and libraries of the language and helps you make the code shorter, faster, and readable.

 ‘Python Cookbook’ by David Beazley and Brian K. Jones helps you master your programming skills in Python 3 or help you update older Python 2 code.
 This cookbook is filled with recipes tried and tested with Python 3.3 is the ticket for experienced Python programmers who wish to take the approach to modern tools and idioms rather than just standard coding.
 The book has complete recipes for a variety of topics, covering Python language and its uses, along with tasks common to a large number of application domains.